When Communities Hold the Mic: The Power of Participatory Storytelling

 4. It Breaks Power Imbalances

 Traditional videos often speak about people.
 Participatory storytelling, however, allows people to speak for themselves.
-Moreover, the camera becomes an observer, not a commander—documenting dignity, not delivering judgement.
+Moreover, the camera becomes an observer, not a commander, documenting dignity rather than delivering judgment.

-Each scene follows women teaching, leading, healing—without commentary.
+Each scene follows women teaching, leading, and healing, without commentary.
 The IRC has 21.8K subscribers, and this video has reached hundreds of viewers, circulating across humanitarian networks.

 5. It Adds Relevant Context from the Ground